centau/vide/docs/api/reactivity-flow.md

     In most cases, both functions will appear to have the same behavior.
     The main difference is performance, picking the right function to use can result in less property updates and less re-renders.
+One case to note is that `values()` works nicely when animating re-ordering of instances, since the value is not destroyed when indexes are changed, and the source index can easily be put through a spring.

 --------------------------------------------------------------------------------